ReZone Syracuse: what you need to know as the project resumes

 Syracuse storyteller fights for diversity in animation

-Syracuse University junior Sujean Gahng was inspired by the #NotAgainSU protests to found a chapter of Women in Animation at SU with the goal of creating more representation for women and those from marginalized communities within the industry.
+Sujean Gahng was inspired by the #NotAgainSU protests to create more representation for women and POCs within the industry.

 Spring abroad suspended as Onondaga County adopts tighter restrictions